 Dancing in the Hard Times ~

-Paul said that we not only rejoice in the glorious benefits of our salvation, but that we also “glory in tribulation.”
+Paul said that we not only rejoice in the glorious benefits of our salvation but that we also “glory in tribulation.”
 The word “glory” means to “exult,” but nobody talks like that anymore.
-What he means here is that we do the “Snoopy Dance of Joy” when the hard times come, when suffering or loss comes our way, when life hands us something we’re not sure we can handle.
-That sounds crazy.
-Why would we do that?
+What he means here is that we can do the “Snoopy Dance of Joy” even when suffering or loss comes our way and when life hands us something we’re not sure we can handle.
+That may sound crazy, but there’s a rationale for it.

 - When hard times, painful losses, and suffering come, God uses them to produce patient endurance that strengthens us and encourages others.